Get in the Swing for Golf

 - Lower back pain may be caused by the rotational stresses of the golf swing, which places pressure on the spine and muscles.
 The American Orthopaedic Society for Sports Medicine (AOSSM) asserts that “increasing the range of motion of the lumbar spine extension and rotation of the lead hip” may help prevent some golfing incidents of lower back pain.

-- Shoulders are a joint used in a golf swing and at risk for rotator cuff tears, labral tears and impingement syndrome.
-According to Hank Johnson, a Gold Digest Teaching Professional: “Turn more.
+- Shoulders are a joint used in a golf swing and at risk for rotator cuff tears, labral tears, and impingement syndrome.
+According to Hank Johnson, a Golf Digest Teaching Professional: “Turn more.
 Swing less.
 Swing the arms, not the shoulder muscles.”

 FOLLOW-THROUGH … Avoid Overuse Hazards: